quiver-dev/tower-defense-godot4/README.md

+> :warning: This repository has now been superceded by the new [Outpost Assault repo](https://github.com/quiver-dev/tower-defense-tutorial) that accompanies the [Outpost Assault course](https://quiver.dev/tutorials/make-a-2d-tower-defense-game-with-godot-4/).
+Please use that codebase instead of this one.
+We're still preserving this codebase because it has one or two features not present in the other one, such as hit states.
+Note, however, that this version is missing explosions, sound effects, and will be less up-to-date overall.

 # Outpost Assault: Tower Defense Game Template
 An open source 2D tile-based tower defense game template built for Godot 4.0, created by [Quiver](https://quiver.dev).